 The Smiley Face Killer Theory is well known in True Crime because it was first proposed by 2 New York detectives.
 Unlike the victims of the supposed “Pusher” in Manchester, the victims are not gay.
 Yet they are of a similar type– athletic, college age men, often Catholic, and each one was last seen at a bar or walking away from a bar alone or with someone else, only then next to be found drowned.
 Unlike the Pusher victims, two of those within the litany of 40 victims have been shown to be homicides.
 Moreover, both were shown to have been slipped into the water to disguise their murders.

-But the subsequent deaths of young, intoxicated men were not confined to New York City.
-Because a painted smiley face was found at locations upriver from where some of the bodies were found, the detectives posited that this is where the bodies were slipped into the river and allowed to drift down with the current to the point where they were eventually discovered.
+Although the subsequent deaths of young, intoxicated men were not confined to New York city, it seemed this could have been a traveling gang.
+They followed McNiell in a car after all.
+The link then?
+A painted smiley face was found at locations upriver from where some of the bodies were found.
+The detectives posited that this is where the bodies were slipped into the river and allowed to drift down with the current to the point where they were eventually discovered.
 This must be underscored here.
 The smiley face was not found near the body.
 It was found where the detectives estimated the body had to be placed in the river, allowing for drift computations and so forth.
 More than anything, the smiley face formed a subtle link indicating a single serial killer or gang or, more accurately, motive was behind all the deaths.

 The genuine similarity between the “Pusher” deaths and the Smiley Face Killer deaths is that they were all declared to be accidental drowning.
 That’s what they all appeared to be.
-Any “evidence” they are victims of a murderer comes from theory, except in two cases in America.
+Any “evidence” they are victims of a murderer comes from theory, except in two cases in America– McNiell being the first.

 According to the theory, water was used to destroy the evidence of murder.
 This is logical, but it is the only point of the theory that is.
-No motive exists in the Smiley Face theory as postulated years ago; no other motive, that is, then a gang of killers wants to antagonize the police.
+And water does not destroy all evidence.
+No motive exists in the Smiley Face Killer Theory as postulated years ago; no other motive, that is, than a gang of killers wants to antagonize the police.
 If that is the case, they have proven themselves too sophisticated to get their thrill.
 No jurisdictions buys into the theory, and we are talking about a lot of law enforcement jurisdictions.
 So if there is a Smiley Face Killer gang they have no known motive and the one proposed for them just doesn’t fit.

 Where to go from there?